openstack/mistral/doc/source/user/wf_lang_v2.rst

 **timeout**

-Defines a period of time in seconds after which a task will be failed automatically by engine if hasn't completed.
+Defines a period of time in seconds after which a task will be failed automatically by engine if it hasn't completed.

 **concurrency**